lgmoneda/lgmoneda.github.io/_posts/2018-03-06-using-orange.md

 lang: en
 ref: using-orange
 author: moneda
 description: A basic example of how to use Orange, a visual tool for Data Science.
+tags: machine-learning
 ---

 I've attended a short course with Professor [Janez Demsar](https://fri.uni-lj.si/en/employees/janez-demsar) about how to use [Orange](https://orange.biolab.si/).
 Orange is a visual tool (though it can be used as a standard Python library) to explore data and build predictive models.
 The intention was to make it easier to perform data-related activities for people without programming background, specially in academia.

 However, it's a pretty nice tool for general use and I'll show how to do some basic exploratory data analysis and how to build some predictive models.
 The data I'm going to use is from a Kaggle competition about loan and it can be downloaded in the [competition's page](https://www.kaggle.com/c/GiveMeSomeCredit/data).
 The idea is to be able to generate an output compatible with the expected by Kaggle.